PPPRA to sanction petrol stations over failure to display prices – The Sun Nigeria

 The Petroleum Products Pricing Regulatory Agency (PPPRA) has threatened to sanction marketers of petroleum products who fail to display the prices of products in their retail outlets at all times.

-He also stated that the exercise revealed that price competition amongst marketers is intensifying with some selling at N143 per litre while others sold for N145 per litre, he further explained that the Agency is focused on ensuring that the competition does not lead to under-dispensing where marketers will hide under the guise of low price to under-dispense products to unsuspecting customers.
+He also disclosed that the exercise revealed that price competition amongst marketers was intensifying with some selling at N143 per litre, while others sold for N145 per litre.
+He explained that the agency was focused on ensuring that the competition does not lead to under-dispensing where marketers will hide under the guise of low price to under-dispense products to unsuspecting customers.

-All these discoveries will be fed into policy direction and will also reflect in our collaboration with relevant authorities to know areas that need strengthening and the signs to look out for.

-Apollo, who is also the General Manager, Corporate Services explained that the information gathered during the monitoring exercise authenticates the findings made public a few weeks ago that the penetration of Liquefied Natural Gas (LPG) is actually becoming very popular amongst Nigerians especially for domestic cooking purposes and that this has also led to the decrease in the consumption of Dual Purpose Kerosene (DPK).

-In conclusion, he stated that the PPPRA is collaborating with DPR to ensure that erring petrol stations get sanctioned.

-The PPPRA appeals to all stakeholders to ensure they operate within the law and stipulated guidelines in order to avoid sanctions.
+The PPPRA appealed to all stakeholders to ensure they operate within the law and stipulated guidelines in order to avoid sanctions.

 Leave a Reply